Home » Articles » Holiday » The best family fun in Coffs Harbour!

 Never Never Creek

-Never Never Creek is located in Promise Lands, which just adds to it’s mystique and beauty.
+Never Never Creek is located in Promise Lands, which just adds to its mystique and beauty.
 The local residents worked very hard many years ago to transform this creek into a crystal clear oasis, so please respect the area.

-Park in the designated off-road area on the right and wonder up the stone bank to the deeper sections suitable for swimming.
+Park in the designated off-road area on the right and walk up the stone bank to the deeper sections suitable for swimming.
 The swimming holes are likely to be deserted apart from the bass and kingfishers.

 For a bit of natural adventure in flowing fresh water, add Never Never Creek to your activity list.